rafelafrance/herbarium_phenology/README.md

 1. Create a virtual environment
    1. Make sure you have a virtual environment manage install.
 I use `virtualenv`.
       1. `pip install --user virtualenv`
+   2. Check out a tag.
+      1. `cd /path/to/herbarim_phenology`
+      2. `git checkout v0.1` (or another tag)
    2. Create a virtual environment.
-      1. `cd /path/to/herbarim_phenology`
       2. `virtualenv -p python3.9 .venv` (You may use python 3.9+)
       3. `source ./.venv/bin/activate`
    3. Install module requirements.